 An outstanding value for beef

-An average half-side (quarter cow) is between $1,200 and $1,300, and saves you about $787 compared to buying the same amount of beef in individual cuts.
+A grain-finished half-side (quarter cow) is usually around $1,200 to $1,300, and saves you about $787 compared to buying the same amount of beef in individual cuts.
+A half-side usually gives you 3 boxes of meat.
 This is a great choice for a single person or small family — just remember that because a side can only be cut one way, and you’ll be splitting it with another customer, it’s possible that you’ll have to compromise a little on your cutting preferences.

-An average side of beef (a half cow) works out to between $2,400 and $2,600.
+A grain-finished side of beef (a half cow) comes in around $2,400 to $2,600, and usually fills 5-6 boxes.
 Compared to ordering the same amount of beef in individual cuts, an average-sized side of beef saves you around $1,575.
 For a family with two or three kids, you can expect this to last you around a year.

-If you would like to order a whole cow (two sides), it will be somewhere around $4,800 to $5,200.
+For a grain-finished whole cow (two sides), it will be somewhere around $4,800 to $5,200, and will usually come in 10-11 boxes.
 This will give you a savings of around $3,150 compared to the price of all the individual cuts that make up a whole animal.

 These prices are lower than you would pay for most supermarket cuts of factory-farm beef, and an especially great deal compared to buying premium cuts at a specialty butcher — if you can even find comparable quality.
 We think you’ll find that our beef is the best you can find anywhere, and an outstanding value all around.